-- 18D.17 Where the court makes a witness anonymity order, it is essential that the measures to be taken are clearly specified in a written record of that order approved by the court and issued on its behalf.
-An order made in a magistrates' court must be recorded in the court register, in accordance with CrimPR 5.4. - 18D.18 Self-evidently, the written record of the order must not disclose the identity of the witness to whom it applies.
+- 18D.17 Where the court makes a witness anonymity order, it is essential that the measures to be taken are clearly specified in a written record of that order approved by the court and issued on its behalf, see also paragraph 18D.26 beneath.
+An order made in a magistrates' court must be recorded in the court register, in accordance with CrimPR 5.4. - 18D.18 Should the judge grant the anonymity then the following should be considered by the judge with the assistance of the court staff, so that the practical arrangements (confidentially recorded) are in place to ensure that the witness's anonymity is not compromised: - I. Any pre-trial visit by the anonymous witness; - II.
+How the witness will enter and leave the court building; - III.
+Where the witness will wait until they give evidence; - IV.
+Provision for prosecution counsel to speak to the anonymous witness at court before they give evidence; - V. Provision for the anonymous witness to see their statement or view their ABEs; - VI.
+How the witness will enter and leave the court room; - VII.
+Provisions to disguise the identity of the anonymous witness whilst they give evidence (voice modulation and screens); - VIII.
+Provisions for the anonymous witness to have any breaks required; - IX.
+Provisions to protect the anonymity of the witness in the event of an emergency such as a security alert. - 18D.19 Self-evidently, the written record of the order must not disclose the identity of the witness to whom it applies.
 However, it is essential that there be maintained some means of establishing a clear correlation between witness and order, and especially where in the same proceedings witness anonymity orders are made in respect of more than one witness, specifying different measures in respect of each.
-Careful preservation of the application for the order, including the confidential part, ordinarily will suffice for this purpose.